datagrok-ai/public/help/_internal/tests/normalize-test.md

 1. Execute command "Normalize("demog", "Weight")" in console

-* *"Weight"* column values ​​are normalized by min-max method
+* *"Weight"* column values are normalized by min-max method